welsberr/MemorySharing/ImageEditing/README.md

 The 'Browse' button launches the FileBrowser dialog.
 Navigate to the directory with copies of your digital files for processing, select an image (JPEG, PNG, or GIF images).

 Press the 'Load Image' button.
 Two views of the selected image should appear.
 These are resized to fit in a 400x400 pixel space.
 The one on the laft represents the source image, and the one on the right represents the image as it will appear given currently selected image processing operations.

+### Actions

+There are options for color positive materials, color negative materials, black-and-white positive materials, and black-and-white negative materials.
+When selected, the common set of controls for processing such materials will be set.

 ### Cropping